Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Difference testing

 Class time consists of 2 hours in lectures and 3 hours in laboratories.

 3-5 hours in self-directed activities, such as reading, making summary notes, etc, are expected per week.
 Laboratory attendance is compulsory.

 - Essay - 15%

 - Comprehensive Final Exam 50%*

-(Assessment structure may be subject to change in 2018.)
+(Assessment structure may be subject to change.)

 - The main text book used in this paper is an electronic text:

 Lawless, H. & Heymann, H. (2010).
 Sensory evaluation of food: Principles and practices.

 An excellent text for statistical analysis of sensory data will be on close reserve in Science Library.
 It is ONLY available in hard copy.